Carnivohra/GameSense/README.md

 ## ✨ Features

-- 🔌 **Plugin-based**: Load external games via DLLs with a simple interface
+- 🔌 **Plugin-based Architecture** – Add support for new games via external DLLs
-- 🧠 **AI-ready design**: Recorders track gameplay for analysis and training
-- 📦 **PacketRecorder support**: Record gameplay events from raw network packets with custom parsers
-- 🔄 **Dynamic Loading**: DLL-based game modules are automatically scanned and initialized
+- 🧠 **AI-Centric Design** – The core of GameSense is an intelligent agent that observes and learns from player behavior and environmental context
+- 📡 **PacketRecorder Module** – Capture and interpret multiplayer game traffic through custom network parsers (optional)
+- 🎮 **Recorder Support** – Support for logging player and environmental data even in offline/singleplayer games
-- 🧰 **Extensible API**: Base classes for games, plugins, recorders, parsers & listeners
+- 🧰 **Extensible API** – Build games, recorders, parsers, and listeners with minimal effort
+- ♻️ **Cross-Game Reasoning** – The AI interprets shared mechanics like movement, combat, and interaction across multiple games
+- 🌐 **Environment Awareness** – Learn not only from the player's behavior but also from in-game surroundings, entities, and world state

 ---